abpio/abp-commercial-docs/en/getting-started-create-solution.md

 See the [Getting Started with the MAUI](getting-started-maui.md) document to learn how to configure and run the MAUI application.

-> You can specify the `-m none` option to the ABP CLI to not create the mobile project in the beginning.
+> If you don't need a mobile project in your solution, you can provide the `-m none` option to the ABP CLI.

 #### ABP CLI commands & options